ascatox/product-unit-hub-ledger-client/README.md

 Clone the project or download the [zip file](https://github.com/far-edge/DistributedLedger/blob/develop/ledger-client/doc.zip) and open the `index.html` in the doc folder to explore the documentation, starting from `LedgerClient`.

 # Usage
-You can find simple [examples](https://github.com/far-edge/DistributedLedger/blob/develop/ledger-client/src/test/java/eu/faredge/smartledger/client/End2EndTestSmartLedgerClientDSM.java) of usage looking at the **End2End tests** in the `test` folder of project.
+You can find a simple example of usage looking at the **End2End tests** in the `test` folder of project.